AirmanKolberg/ADA-Minting-Calculator/README.md

 minted per minute, average out all of those data, and then project that average into the future to get an estimated time and date the last ADA will be minted.

+In the case of any errors (since this is using the cryptocompare API), they will all be logged to a file called `errors.json`.

 A data.json file is already provided to you from my data collection adventures.
 Enjoy, and add more data if you can, please!